fdagner/mindmap_moodle-database-preset-/README.md

 ## Description

-Users can create a lesson study.
+Users can record and compare student observations for a lesson study.

 ## Getting started